Domestic Violence & Orders of Protection

 DV cases can result in serious jail time among other penalties.
 Please contact me to begin your defense.

-I have offices in DuPage County and downtown Chicago, with offices by appointment throughout the Chicagoland area.
-I am always available, providing you my mobile number and responding to calls and e-mails same day whenever possible.
+I have offices in DuPage County and downtown Chicago.
+I make myself available to my clients and I respond to calls and e-mails same day whenever possible, but nearly always within one business day.
 I do not accept cases I do not intend on handling attentively and well.
 My aim is to do the worrying for you so you can go on with your life.
 Please contact me to learn more.
 It would also be helpful if you complete and submit my Questionnaire.